-- The NEM has now been in operation for over five years.
-The mechanism has been attended with some successes a slightly faster rate of growth of national income, a better performance in the agricultural sector (arguably the major achievement of the NEM), an increase in industrial efficiency, etc. but it has also encountered a number of deep rooted problems, which have slowly forced the Government to take a more interventionist role and draw back somewhat from the original NEM principles. - The first decisive reassertion of central control was in June 1971, when the regulators were modified to curb excessive enterprise investment and to limit the mobility of labour.
-Despite these restrictions, investment spending in 1971 continued to be too large, and exceeded both the plan and available resources.
-Because of overspending, many enterprises went bank-rupt and imposed a heavy burden on the state budget, which was forced to bale them out.
-In this respect the objective of closing unprofitable enterprises was not met, and state subsidies in 1971 amounted to 53 billion forints, compared to 35 billion in 1968.
+- 81. The NEM has now been in operation for over five years.
+The mechanism has been attended with some successes a slightly faster rate of growth of national income, a better performance in the agricultural sector (arguably the major achievement of the NEM), an increase in industrial efficiency, etc. but it has also encountered a number of deep rooted problems, which have slowly forced the Government to take a more interventionist rôle and draw back somewhat from the original NEM principles. - The first decisive reassertion of central control was in June 1971, when the regulators were modified to curb excessive enterprise investment and to limit the mobility of labour.
+Despite these restrictions, investment spending in 1971 continued to be too large, and exceeded both the plan and available Because of overspending, many enterprises went resources. bankrupt and imposed a heavy burden on the State budget, which was forced to bale them out.
+In this respect the objective of closing unprofitable enterprises was not met, and State subsidies in 1971 amounted to 53 billion forints, compared to 35 billion in 1968.
 Accordingly, further restrictive measures were taken at the beginning of 1972, which involved a further partial reintroduction of central control.
-Investment expenditures for 1972 were held at the 1971 level; the share of investment financed by enterprises was cut back, and a new state bank was set up for the purpose of handling the increased Government share of investment.
-Restrictions on credit for additional capital outlays by firms was also extended.
-As a result of the shortage of manpower, the 1971 restrictions on labour mobility were extended through 1972, and a concerted drive was launched to strengthen work discipline and to revive "socialist emulation" - the latter being a clear stop to the conservative elements in the Government. - 63.
-The process of reimposing a measure of central control reached its climax at the Central Committee meeting of the HSWP in November 1972, the provisions of which involved some kind of increased intervention in most economic sectors - industry, investment, wages policy, prices etc. In all these measures there was a limited, but nevertheless distinct drawing back from the basic principles of the NEM, in the interests of re-establishing certain social, development and even political priorities closer to the traditional model of a Communist economy.
-Most of the measures had been foreshadowed in statements and speeches made earlier in the year, and the economic reasons for them were generally sufficient in themselves, without looking for purely political motives or outside pressures to explain them. it is a mistake to assume that the partisans of the NEM were automatically in opposition to changes in the mechanism, even on the scale implied at the November meeting.
-The NEM was never intended to be a static and unchangeable system, and it had always been foreseen that considerable changes and modifications would be found necessary as time went on.
-But there still remains the important point that solutions to these problems could have been found along other lines, but were not, and that the solutions that were adopted were all concerned with re-establishing some measure of central control.
-In this respect, the November meeting definitely represented a compromise between the proponents of the NEM and their conservative critics.
-Events since then, and particularly the subsequent elaboration of the Government's economic policy in March, confirms this impression.
-Moreover, whereas many of the measures taken in 1971 and early 1972 to control the economy were cast in the form of modifying the regulators, many of the measures adopted since the November meeting have been more in the nature of administrative edicts, which have given a rather different "feel" to the general environment in which the NEM now operates.
+Investment expenditures for 1972 were held at the 1971 level; the share of investment financed by enterprises was cut back, and a new State bank was set up for the purpose of handling the increased Government share of Restrictions on credit for additional capital investment.
+As a result of the outlays by firms was also extended. shortage of manpower, the 1971 restrictions on labour mobility were extended through 1972, and a concerted drive was launched to strengthen work discipline and to revive "socialist" emulation" - the latter being a clear stop to the conservative elements in the Government.